-The Demo Host
+The Demo host

-The Demo Host lets you communicate with a simulated host through a series of Rumba conversations previously recorded with the Data Stream Analyzer (DSA) Trace system.
+The Demo host lets you communicate with a simulated host through a series of PC-to-host conversations previously recorded with the Data Stream Analyzer (DSA) Trace system.

 When you use this host, Rumba sends commands to a program emulating a host.
 The host program responds with the corresponding 5250 data stream segments, based on your keyboard or mouse input.